30 Ways to Practice Self-Care for Your Mind, Body & Soul this National Self-Care Awareness Month!

 Why Self-Care Is Important:

-The idea of self-care may seem like the latest cultural buzzword, but the truth is that there are real mental and physical health improvements when we decide to make time to give ourselves a worthwhile reset.
+The idea of self-care may seem like the latest cultural buzzword, but the truth is that there are real mental and physical health benefits when we decide to make time to give ourselves a worthwhile reset.

 It helps us live from intention…